Bebe Bettencourt: Early life

-Bettencourt was born in 1996 in Sydney, Australia, the daughter of Nuno Bettencourt and Suze DeMarchi.
+Bettencourt was born in 1996 in Sydney, Australia, the daughter of Portuguese-American guitarist Nuno Bettencourt and Australian singer Suze DeMarchi.
 She lived in Boston and Los Angeles as a child, before returning to Sydney.
 Currently she splits her time between LA and Sydney.

 Career

 In 2020, Bettencourt made her feature film debut in The Dry; she starred along with Eric Bana.
 In 2021, Bettencourt appeared in the Stan television series Eden.
+On August 8 2024, Bettencourt would return for the second season of Foxtel / Binge drama Strife.